Get Engaged!

 City Council

-Regular City Council meetings begin at 1 and 7p.m. on the first and third Tuesday of each month.
-Usually, they are held in the City Council Chamber in the Raleigh Municipal Building at 222 West Hargett Street, but since COVID-19, they have been live streamed.
+Regular City Council meetings begin at 1 and 7 p.m. on the first Tuesday of each month and 1 p.m. on the third Tuesday.
+Usually, they are held in the City Council Chamber in the Raleigh Municipal Building at 222 West Hargett Street.
+Council sessions are also live streamed.
+There is a dedicated Public Comment session on the second Tuesday at 7 p.m.

 City Council Work Sessions are scheduled to begin at 4 p.m. on the second Tuesday and 11:30 a.m. on the third Tuesday of each month.

-Agendas and background documents for all Council and Council Committee meetings, as well as many Board and Commission meetings are available at Board Docs.
+Agendas and background documents for all Council and Council Committee meetings, as well as many Board and Commission meetings are available here.
 Materials for Council meetings are usually posted on Thursday afternoon before a Tuesday meeting.

 Boards and Commissions